 “Describe something in nature,” Miss Henry said.
 “And remember the 5-7-5 rule.
 Use 5 syllables for the first line, 7 syllables for the second line, and 5 syllables for the last line, and you will make a great Haiku.”

 “Gesundheit!” said Richie Richendifer… for the 87th time that day.

 Even if you haven’t wielded a chubby pencil in years, you can follow Miss Henry’s fabulous recipe for your own Haiku stew.
 And you don’t really have to stick with the nature part.
 You’re welcome to use your mind’s elbow to bend and stretch that rule like my son did with his poetic offering –

 Nuts never fall far from the tree.

 PROMPT: Haiku!
 Haiku!
-It’s what we've got to do!
-Yep, I’m pretty sure that the 7 Dwarfs sang these work song words every April — now you can, too!
+It’s what we’ve got to do!
+Yeah, I’m pretty sure the 7 dwarfs sang these work song words every April – now you can, too.

 And speaking of April – it will be over in a flash, so express your poetic self while you still can!
 Believe me, you’ll regret it if you don’t – May is National High Blood Pressure Education Month… God knows how inspiring that’s going to be.